 The School Library Improvement Fund (SLIF) aims to support innovative school library projects throughout Scotland and is available to all state run schools.
-Over the next three years the Scottish Government has pledged a total of £1million to the fund.
+Between 2017 and 2020 The Scottish Government has pledged a total of £1million to the fund.

 The second round of the School Library Improvement Fund closed in May 2018, with almost £300,000 being distributed to 19 projects across Scotland and two national projects focusing on information literacy and pupil engagement.
 These included dynamic initiatives such as a bibliotherapy toolkit in Edinburgh and a sports-based reading project in Inverclyde.